Azure/azure-sphere-samples/README.md

 ## Licenses

-For information about the licenses that apply to a particular sample, see the README.md file for the sample.
+For information about the licenses that apply to a particular sample, see the License and README.md files in each subdirectory.